UjjwalK-JustAnotherDeveloper/Jenkins/Basic-Pipeline/README.md

-Writing basic jenkins with docker as an agent and getting the onde version.
+Writing basic jenkins with docker as an agent and getting the latest version.